Key Issues in Chicken Farming

 Misleading labelling

 Chicken companies use labels on their packaging such as ‘cage free’ and ‘no added hormones’.
-No chickens are kept in cages or fed hormones, but producers do use antibiotics.
-These labels are designed to mislead.
+No chickens are kept in cages or fed hormones.
+These labels are designed to mislead people into thinking they are buying chickens who have had better lives or are healthier, than other brands.

 The torso of a person carrying multiple white feathered chickens, upside down, by their feet, in each hand.